John W. Crisfield

-John Woodland Crisfield (November 8, 1806 – January 12, 1897) was a U.S. Congressman from Maryland, representing the sixth district from 1847 to 1849 and the first district from 1861 to 1863.
+John Woodland Crisfield (November 8, 1806 – January 12, 1897) was a U.S. Representative from Maryland, representing the sixth district from 1847 to 1849 and the first district from 1861 to 1863.
 The city of Crisfield, Maryland, is named after him.
 Crisfield was a strong supporter of the Union during American Civil War, opposing moves towards Maryland's secession.
 However, Crisfield also supported the institution of slavery and worked to prevent its abolition in Maryland.

 Early life

-Crisfield was born near Galena, Maryland, in Kent County on the Eastern Shore of Maryland, Crisfield was educated at Washington College in Chestertown, Maryland.
-He studied law, and was admitted to the bar in 1830, commencing practice in Princess Anne, Maryland.
+Crisfield was born near Galena, Maryland, in Kent County on the Eastern Shore of Maryland.
+His father, Arthur, died when he was 16 years old.
+He was educated at Washington College in Chestertown, Maryland.
+He studied law, worked at the law firm of his cousin and brother-in-law Henry Page and was admitted to the bar in 1830, commencing practice in Indiana.
+Shortly after going to Indiana he was called back to Maryland and decided to remain.
+In 1832 he opened his own law office in Princess Anne.

 Career in politics

+Crisfield entered the Maryland House of Delegates in 1836 and was an ardent Whig and supported Clay and Webster in their runs for the Presidency.
+In 1840, he was the editor and owner of the Somerset Herald, which supported William Henry Harrison for president.

+He was elected to the Thirtieth Congress, defeating Samuel D. Lecompte, and serving the 6th Congressional district of Maryland from March 4, 1847 until March 3, 1849.
+While in Congress, he opposed the Mexican-American War and supported the spread of slavery into the territories.
+He chose not to run for re-election in 1849.

+He was a delegate to the State constitutional convention in 1850-1851, where he unsuccessfully opposed the election of judges.

+When the Whig party dissolved, Crisfield chose not to join the American Party.
+He ran for the judgeship of the Queen Anne district, but lost by 64 votes to a candidate of the American Party.
+After that, he voted with the Democrats, but never affiliated with it.

-Crisfield entered the Maryland House of Delegates in 1836, and was later elected as a Whig to the Thirtieth Congress, serving the 6th Congressional district of Maryland from March 4, 1847 until March 3, 1849.
-He was a delegate to the State constitutional convention in 1850, and a member of the peace conference of 1861 held in Washington, D.C., in an effort to devise means to prevent the impending American Civil War.
+He was a member of the peace conference of 1861 held in Washington, D.C., in an effort to devise means to prevent the impending American Civil War.